Batman Quotes

 "You start pretending to have fun; you might even have a little by accident."

-In this moment of levity, Batman shows a dry sense of humor and offers a playful nudge to his companion.
-Despite his brooding nature, Batman is not devoid of humor and humanity.
+In this moment, Alfred shows a dry sense of humor and offers a playful nudge to Bruce.

 "Criminals are a superstitious cowardly lot.
 So my disguise must be able to strike terror into their hearts."